Skip to content Accessibility statement

 European Baccalaureate 85% overall including 8.5 in Biology and either Chemistry, Mathematics, Physics or Psychology.

-International Baccalaureate 36 points including 6 at Higher Level Biology and 6 at Higher Level Chemistry, Mathematics (either Analysis and Approaches or Applications and Interpretations), Physics, Psychology or Sports, Exercise and Health Science.
+International Baccalaureate 36 points including 6 in Higher Level Biology plus either 6 in another Higher Level science or mathematics subject, or 6 in two Standard Level science or mathematics subjects.
 If English is not your first language then we require 5 in English B.

 T levels We are currently not accepting T Levels for this course unless additional A Levels (or equivalent qualifications) in Biology and a second science or mathematics subject have been taken.